arangodb/docs/3.5/smart-joins.md

 less cluster-internal traffic and a faster response time.

-Smart joins will also work if the shard key of the second collection is not *_key*, and even for non-unique shard key values, e.g.:
+Smart Joins will also work if the shard key of the second collection is not *_key*, and even for non-unique shard key values, e.g.:

     arangosh> db._create("c1", {numberOfShards: 4, shardKeys: ["_key"]});